sassoftware/viya4-monitoring-kubernetes/samples/esmulti/README.md

 deploy the logging components of this project.
 In order to enable multi-role Elasticsearch nodes, the deployment process must patch various Kubernetes objects.
-Because performance and other criteria are still being evaluated, this use of multi-role nodes is experimental and is not yet part of our standard configuration.
+Because performance and other criteria are still being evaluated, this use of multi-role nodes is experimental and is not yet part of the standard configuration.

 ## Using This Sample